Scale customer reach and grow sales with AskHandle chatbot

 Who Uses Docker and Kubernetes?

-• Google uses Kubernetes to handle their massive data centers.
+• Google uses Kubernetes to manage its large data centers.

-• Netflix uses Docker to deliver your favorite movies and shows reliably.
+• Netflix uses Docker to ensure reliable streaming of movies and shows.

 Featured posts